TheUsername1214/ABC/README.md

 1,When you first run this code, go to the Config.py change the vairable "file_path", it points to the 3D model.
 SF_TRON1A/USD/TRON.usd.
-It should be absolute path of the TRON.usd in your computer
+It should be absolute path of the TRON.usd in your computer.
+Example:
+file_path = "C:/Users/21363/PycharmProjects/Isaac_Lab/TRON/SF_TRON_continuous_Vcmd/SF_TRON1A/USD/TRON.usd"  must be absolute path

 2,in the beginning of PPO_Isaac_continuous_Vcmd.py, there is a variable called headless.
 1 means no UI, 0 means show UI.